Thursday , December 19 2024

 A ‘regime change’ is about to hit currency markets

-• The currency market is typically controlled by the U.S. dollar.
+• The is typically controlled by the U.S. dollar.

 • One strategist believes that control will shift from the U.S. dollar to a cross asset correlation.